Kansas mom sentenced to prison in death of son, 2, who refused to eat hot dog

 The sentence was delivered Friday to 24-year-old Elizabeth Woolheater of Wichita, who pleaded guilty to murder and child abuse, the Wichita Eagle reported.

-Tony’s grandmother Nancy Woolheater told the judge she hopes her daughter get help in prison, the paper reported.
+Tony’s grandmother Nancy Woolheater told the judge she hopes her daughter gets help in prison, the paper reported.

 “If he was here, I think the only question he would have for you is, ‘Why?’” the grandmother said, according to the paper. “‘Why, mommy?
 Why didn’t you protect me?
 Why didn’t you love me enough?
 I loved you.’”